hummingbird-project/hummingbird-redis/README.md

 </a>
 </p>

-> This package has been replaced with [hummingbird-valkey](https://github.com/hummingbird-project/hummingbird-valkey) and is now deprecated.
+> DEPRECATED: This package is no longer supported and has been replaced with [hummingbird-valkey](https://github.com/hummingbird-project/hummingbird-valkey).

 # Hummingbird Redis Interface